zmknox/bingo-card-generator/README.md

 change the port the webserver runs on by changing an environment variable (useful when deploying on Heroku).

+To customize the generator with your entries, create a file called cardEntries.json in the `public/` directory, in the format of cardEntriesEXAMPLE.json.

-Yes I know this project doesn't need Node but it made it easy to work with.
+Yes I know this project probably doesn't need Node but it made it easy to work with.